Overview

 - Bachelor/Master Thesis: Topics in the Research Group on Modern Database Systems (Prof. Paradies)

-- Bachelor Thesis: A Systematic Study of Training Stability in Deep Clustering Algorithms (Aljoud) (PDF, 67 KB)
+- (Already Taken) Bachelor Thesis: A Systematic Study of Training Stability in Deep Clustering Algorithms (Aljoud) (PDF, 67 KB)

 - Master Thesis: Searching for the Best Clustering Assignment from Training Dynamics (Aljoud) (PDF, 67 KB)